 There are approximately 143 students enrolled in the Illinois State MBA Program.

 About one-half of on-campus MBA students were undergraduate business majors, about one-tenth were undergraduate engineering majors, and the rest come from a wide range of majors such as philosophy, biology, theater, and psychology.

-Twenty-four percent of students are members of underrepresented groups such as African Americans, Hispanics, and Native Americans.
+Sixty one percent of students are members of underrepresented groups.

-Fifty-one percent of students are full-time, with the others working full-time and coming to campus part-time for courses.
+Forty-eight percent of students are full-time, with the others working full-time and coming to campus part-time for courses.
 Most of the part-time students are mid-level managers, supervisors, or staff specialists.
-Overall, students have 5 years work experience on average at the time they begin the MBA program.

-Twenty-eight percent of students are citizens of 30 countries from around the world, such as Bangladesh, Brazil, Germany, Ghana, India, Kazakhstan, Nepal, Pakistan, and Paraguay.
+Sixty percent of the incoming students are citizens of many countries from around the world, such as Bangladesh, Brazil, France, Germany, Ghana, India, Nepal, Nigeria, and Pakistan.
 Although work experience is not a prerequisite for admission, these full-time, international students generally come into the program having had professional work experience.